brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 Maintaining and storing application data was traditionally a heavy lift where the server took on much of the responsibility.
 With advancements in client-side JavaScript, and the rise of MVC frameworks, we've been better able to handle the implicit model data we encounter on the client-side.

 We do, however, face some additional challenges in this area when developing for mobile devices.
 Mobile users are likely going to be travelling in and out of connected areas, which means we must have a solid strategy for handling offline data.
+In this chapter, we'll go over techniques for detecting connectivity and how to persist application data at appropriate times regardless of a user's connection.

 ## Offline First
-Empathy for offline users is hampered by the high-speed internet we're likely connected to during development.
+Empathy for our offline users is easily hampered by the high-speed internet we're likely connected to during development.
 To truly build with offline users in mind, develop your application as if it will never have an internet connection.
 See how your application looks on a device or in a simulator with wifi and cellular data turned off.
 It may be helpful to ask yourself the following questions while you're developing for offline use:

 - What UI will the user see?
 - What interactivity is still available to them?